 Players from both sides were visibly distressed as medical staff tried to resuscitate the Bolton midfielder.

-in the London Chest Hospital.
+The 23-year-old is critically ill in the London Chest Hospital.

 "We will be providing players with whatever support they need in order to help them move on from what has happened," said Spurs manager Redknapp.

 "What happened to Fabrice Muamba was a shock to everyone.

 "It is possible that the effects of this could hit some quicker than others and, despite these difficult circumstances, we all have to pull together and carry on with our season."

 Redknapp said a cardiologist visited Spurs's training ground on Monday to offer routine heart screening to the players.

 "We are able to offer any player who wishes to be tested for the purpose of reassurance an additional opportunity to be screened," said the 65-year-old.

 Spurs attacking midfielder Rafael van der Vaart, who was standing around 10 metres away from Muamba when he collapsed, said the events during Saturday's abandoned FA Cup quarter-final tie were "incomprehensible".